 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

-&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective see explanatory note in the left hand margin.
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-Most Taxonomy aligned investments had a positive contribution to climate change mitigation (6.7% of turnover aligned excluding sovereign bonds, if any) and transition to a circular economy (0.18% of turnover aligned excluding sovereign bonds, if any), and to a lesser extent to climate change adaptation (0.16% of turnover aligned excluding sovereign bonds, if any).
+Most Taxonomy aligned investments had a positive contribution to climate change mitigation (5.6% of turnover aligned excluding sovereign bonds, if any) and climate change adaptation (0.13% of turnover aligned excluding sovereign bonds, if any), and to a lesser extent to transition to a circular economy (0.12% of turnover aligned excluding sovereign bonds, if any).
 The Taxonomy indicators presented above have not been subject to an assurance provided by auditors or a review by a third-party, but they are only based on reported company data and are therefore considered compliant with Article 3 of the Taxonomy regulation.